-All open records requests should be submitted to City Clerk Lisa R. Dunbar, the Official Custodian of Record for the City of Maysville.
+All public records requests should be submitted to City Clerk Lisa R. Dunbar, the Official Custodian of Record for the City of Maysville.
 Open records are available to the public under provisions of the Kentucky Open Records Act and City of Maysville Code of Ordinances Chapter 30.

 Applicants for the inspection of public records shall be advised of the availability of the records requested for inspection, and shall be notified in writing, not later than three working days after receipt of an application for inspection, of any reason the records requested are not available for public inspection.